libxengine/libxengine/README.en.md

 X64(VS2015-VS2022):https://aka.ms/vs/17/release/vc_redist.x64.exe

 ### Linux
 LINUX:Only supports BIT64 bit system.
 We provide an environment to run the installation script, the installation script is based on Centos 8_x64 and Ubuntu20.04_x64.
 Our software supports RedHat, Centos, Ubuntu and Debian.
-If you are not using these systems, then you need to check our dependent libraries and install them, Here: We recommend that you use Centos8 or Ubuntu20.04 or higher.
-The default installation script will only install the header files.
-If you want to install the shared library into the header files together, you can view the installation method through the -h parameter of the installation script.
-Note: UBUNTU (DEBIAN) and CENTOS (REDHAT) cores are separate, It is currently not compatible at the same time, and these problems will be solved in the future
-link to the library,sush as base library:-L ../../../XEngine/XEngine_Release/XEngine_Linux/Ubuntu/XEngine_BaseLib -lXEngine_BaseLib
+If you are not using these systems, then you need to check our dependent libraries and install them, Here: We recommend that you use Centos8 or Ubuntu20.04 or higher. you can view the installation method through the -h parameter of the installation script.
+Note: UBUNTU (DEBIAN) and CENTOS (REDHAT) cores are separate, It is currently not compatible at the same time.link to the library,sush as base library:-L ../../../XEngine/XEngine_Release/XEngine_Linux/Ubuntu/XEngine_BaseLib -lXEngine_BaseLib

 ## Directory Structure